We are here to help you. Whether you need to make an appointment to speak with an

 Ms. Megan Braunstein

 Ms. Braunstein graduated Phi Beta Kappa with a B.A. in Political Science and Chinese from the University of Florida in May 2013.
 After serving as a Language Assistant with the University of Florida’s English Language Institute teaching conversational English to international students at UF, she decided to pursue graduate education at USF.
 While serving as the Graduate Assistant for the Honors College Student Council for two years, she earned and subsequently graduated with her M.Ed. in College Student Affairs.
 Upon graduation, she took a job with Northeastern University’s N.U.in Program and led a study abroad program for freshmen STEM students to University College Dublin in Dublin, Ireland for the fall semester.
-She is thrilled to be rejoining the vibrant community of the USF Honors College in a new, exciting role advising Business, Education, and Social Science students.
+She is thrilled to be part of the vibrant community of the USF Honors College and advising Business, Education, and Social Science students.

 Contact Ms. Braunstein at email@example.com

 Dr. Amanda Cutchens

 Amanda Cutchens earned her B.S. in Public Relations from the University of Florida in May 2007 and her M.Ed. in Curriculum and Instruction with a concentration in College Student Affairs from the University of South Florida in May 2010.
 In December 2017, she graduated from USF with her Ph.D. in Curriculum and Instruction with a concentration in Higher Education Administration.
 As an Honors College Academic Advisor, she advises Honors Engineering, Math, Physics, Statistics, and pre-Health students.
 She is also the advisor for the Honors College Student Council (HCSC).
 She loves working with Honors students and looks forward to the many opportunities the Honors College offers students at USF.

 Contact Ms. Cutchens at firstname.lastname@example.org